cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

     }
     ```

-    Next, add the response function of __Click Events__ in the __Inspector__ panbel of the `Play` button.
+    Next, add the response function of __Click Events__ in the __Inspector__ panbel for the `Play` button.

     ![play button inspector](./images/play-button-inspector.png)

-Now preview the scene by clicking the `Play` button to start the game.
+Now, preview the scene by clicking the `Play` button to start the game.

 ## Adding game end logic
 The game character is just running forward, with no purpose.
-Let's add game rules to make the game play more challenging.
+Adding game rules to make the game play more challenging would make the game more playable and give it a purpose.

-1. The character needs to send a message at the end of each jump, that records how many steps the character jumped and its current position.
+1. The character needs to send a message at the end of each jump.
+This message shoul record how many steps the character jumped and its current position.
 This can be done in `PlayerController`.

    ```ts
     private _curMoveIndex = 0;